ManuGira/Guibbon/README.md

  - Check boxes
  - Color picker
  - Draggable points and polygons on the displayed image
- - Any custom widget that you write in TkInter
+ - Any custom widget that you write in Tkinter

 If you know how to use the GUI of OpenCV, then you already know how to use Guibbon.

 Reasons why you want to use Guibbon:
- - It's using TkInter which is natively installed in your python distribution
+ - It's using Tkinter which is natively installed in your python distribution
- - Beside TkInter, it only has 3 dependencies: numpy, opencv-python and pillow
+ - Beside Tkinter, it only has 3 dependencies: numpy, opencv-python and pillow
  - You just need to display an image and add a few controllers to play with parameters